RobinHankin/schwarzschild/inst/JOSE/paper.md

   (gray) close up but as the event horizon is crossed, they become everted.
 As the singularity is approached, ingoing and outgoing light converge and meet the singularity horizontally.
-For vectorized PDF version, see the package vignette](schwarzschild.jpg)
+For vectorized PDF version, see the package vignette or click the link below](schwarzschild.jpg)

 ![Low resolution image of maximally extended space near a black hole, using Kruskal-Szekeres coordinates.
 Ingoing light (red) and